vivekkantipudi/my-token/README.md

 * **Result:** The screenshot shows a transaction attempting to transfer tokens that **reverts** with the error: **`"Insufficient allowance"`**.
 This likely occurred because the selected sender account **(the spender)** was attempting to move tokens from the owner without having a large enough allowance set, or the wrong account was used as the caller.

-*(Note: The provided image shows the transaction from account `0xDB38...8103` reverting because of "Insufficient allowance," confirming the allowance check logic is functional.)*